-All federal taxation and spending requires legislation enacted by Congress.
-Therefore, the federal government's primary surplus -revenues minus expenditures- is the outcome of a collection of legislative bills.
+All federal taxation and spending require legislation enacted by Congress.
+Therefore, the federal government's primary surplus-revenues minus expenditures-is the outcome of a collection of legislative bills.
 The Congressional Budget Office (CBO) is an important source of news about the budget process.
-The CBO is an independent agency created by the Congressional Budget Act of 1974 to provide detailed communication about the federal budget process to the public.
+The CBO is a nonpartisan agency created by the Congressional Budget Act of 1974 to provide detailed communication about the federal budget process to the public.

 Each year, the CBO provides hundreds of real-time cost estimates for legislative proposals at horizons of up to ten years.
 We collect the cost releases for all bills introduced by Congress from 1997 to 2022, totaling 15,533 unique cost projections.
-The CBO has an informational edge because CBO analysts have direct access to the legislators of the bill to gather specific details of the scale and implementation of the bill used to prepare the estimates.
-We examine how the bond market processes the release of these individual cost estimates.
+The CBO has an informational edge relative to market participants because its analysts provide technical assistance in the early stages of the bill and have direct access to the bill's legislators, giving analysts a unique glimpse of the bill's scale and implementation.